Alscot Park

-Alscot Park is an English Grade I listed Georgian country house in Preston on Stour, some 3 miles (5 km) south of Stratford-upon-Avon, Warwickshire.
-It was built in a Rococo Gothic style for James West in the early 18th century.
+Alscot Park is a Georgian country house in Preston on Stour, some 3 miles (5 km) south of Stratford-upon-Avon in Warwickshire, England.
+It is Grade I listed and was built in a Rococo Gothic style for James West during the mid-18th century.

-The house itself is built of limestone ashlar to a T-shaped plan with a hipped slate roof and has a two-storey frontage of 7 bays.
-It stands in 4000 acres of park and farmland, which is Grade II listed and bisected by the River Stour.
+The house is built of limestone ashlar to a T-shaped plan with a hipped slate roof, and it has a two-storey frontage of 7 bays.
+It stands in 4,000 acres of park and farmland, which is Grade II listed and bisected by the River Stour.
 Several other associated buildings, such as stables and entrance lodges, are also listed.
-A number of former features of the estate, such as pleasure grounds, an obelisk and a Chinese pavilion have since been lost.
+A number of former features of the estate – such as the pleasure grounds, an obelisk and a Chinese pavilion – have since been lost.

 History

-In 1747 James West bought the manors, then secretary to the Chancellor of the Exchequer and the MP for St Albans.
-Pending his retirement from his final post as Secretary to the Treasury in 1762 he created the present house in two stages from an older house on the site.
+In 1747, the manors were bought by James West, then-Secretary to the Chancellor of the Exchequer and the MP for St Albans.
+Pending his retirement from his final post as Secretary to the Treasury in 1762, he created the present house in two stages from an older house on the site.
 The north wing was remodelled in 1747 and the south wing added in 1762.
 Stables and a conservatory were added between 1762 and 1766.

-A gothic entrance porch was later (1815 to 1820) designed and added to the south front.
+A Gothic Revival entrance porch was designed later (1815 to 1820) and added to the south front.
 Gothic lodges at the Stratford Road entrance were built in 1838.